OctopusDeploy/blog/blog/2020-06/cloning-a-space-with-octopus-api/index.md

 - Roles
 - External Auth Providers

 My use case was copy a project from my samples instance to a new instance run by Redgate.
-Every one of those items in that list above would be different between our two instances.
+Every one of the items in the list above would be different between our two instances.
 I wanted to keep it simple.
-I marked them down as excluded and proceeded.
+I marked them as excluded and proceeded.

 ## Sensitive values and dummy data

 I knew I would run across a number of sensitive values.
 I also knew I couldn't get the actual value, nor did I want to.
 However, in a lot of cases, specifically accounts, they expect _something_ to be entered.
-I created the following two rules in my script.
+I created the following two rules in my script:

-1. If the data doesn't exist, enter in dummy data.
-If possible enter in `DUMMY VALUE`.
+1. If the data doesn't exist, enter dummy data.
+If possible use `DUMMY VALUE`.
 2. If the data does exist, leave it alone.
 Don't attempt to overwrite it.

 ## Filtering the data

 Each of the items I want to clone essentially followed this workflow.
-I'll use environments as the example.
+I'll use environments as the example:

-1. Load up all the environments in the source.
+1. Load all the environments in the source.
-2. Load up all the environments in the destination.
+2. Load all the environments in the destination.
 3. Filter the source environments using the user provided filter.
-4. Compare the filtered list with the destination, if it exists, skip it, if it doesn't exist create it.
+4. Compare the filtered list with the destination, if it exists, skip it, if it doesn't exist, create it.

 For some objects that got quite a bit more complex.
 I had to translate certain properties or I had to remove certain properties.
-In some cases I wanted to overwrite existing data.
+In some cases, I wanted to overwrite existing data.

 Keeping the filter simple, yet powerful, was critical to me.
 I opted for the following:

 - `All` - keyword, will attempt to clone all data for that object.
 - Comma Separated list - specify a CSV, such as `test,staging,production` which will clone those three specific values.
-- Wildcard support using Regular Expressions - can be combined with a CSV, so you could specify `AWS*,Notification` for variable sets and that will bring across all variable sets which start with AWS and the notification variable set.
+- Wildcard support using Regular Expressions - can be combined with a CSV, so you could specify `AWS*,Notification` for variable sets, and that will bring across all variable sets which start with AWS and the notification variable set.

 ## Variables and Deployment Process

 The variables and deployment process are the most complex part of the clone.
-The initial run is straight-forward, take what is on the source and copy it over to the destination.
+The initial run is straight-forward, take what is in the source and copy it over to the destination.

-Subsequent runs are...tricky.
-I started off with two basic rules:
+Subsequent runs are tricky.
+I started off with three basic rules:

 1. Redgate most likely fixed all the dummy data initially created by my script.
 2. Redgate would not like to fix the same dummy data created by my script over and over.